eosdis-nasa/earthdata-pub-api/README.md

 `jest.json`

 They are formatted to be compatible with the Mocha Test Parser in [Atlassian Bamboo](https://www.atlassian.com/software/bamboo) for inclusion in a CI pipeline.

+## Documentation

+Earthdata Pub leverages SwaggerUI and JSDoc for developer documentation.
+Static site documentation for each is generated during the build step and placed in the docs folder and as a zipped file in the artifacts folder.